jkschneider/springone-distributed-monorepo/README.md

-# Gradle Summit 2017 - Distributed Refactoring across Github
+# SpringOne Platform 2018 - Spinnaker and the Distributed Monorepo

 ## Introduction